-It’s not a great month but it’s still nice to see this number be above 0 in a month where I not only bought an engagement ring but also put down a 20% down payment to reserve the wedding venue for next year.
+It’s not a great month but it’s still nice to see this number be above 0 in a month like this.
+I not only bought an engagement ring but also put down a 20% down payment to reserve the wedding venue for next year.

-That’s three months in a row where my savings rate has been well below target but vacations and engagements will do that.
-I’m hoping I can turn that around sometime soon but I have another vacation planned in August that will likely impact that month as well!
+That’s three months in a row where my savings rate has been well below target.
+Vacations and engagements will do that.
+I’m hoping I can turn that around sometime soon.
+Unfortunately for my savings rate, I have another vacation planned in August that will likely impact that month as well!

 Let’s take a look at my expenses for the month.

-I wasn’t sure where to put down the wedding venue on my expenses graph but I ended up throwing it under entertainment versus creating a separate category for it.
+I wasn’t sure where to put down the wedding venue on my expenses graph.
+I ended up throwing it under entertainment versus creating a separate category for it.

-It’s a pretty big expenses and I’ll lay out my thoughts on wedding costs and budget in a later post but I’m not too worried about it as I don’t think we’re going way out there in terms of costs and will likely recoup a lot of that cost with gifts.
-I also ended up buying a few PC games this month as well as I received a new PC as a gift this month which was pretty awesome!
+It’s a pretty big expense.
+I’m not too concerned about it as I don’t think we’re going way out there in terms of costs.
+Hopefully, we’ll recoup a good portion of that cost with gifts.
+I also ended up buying a few PC games this month as well.
+I received a new PC as a gift this month which was pretty awesome!